Bean-to-Bar

 There are hundreds of thousands of different plant and animal species on earth.
-And yet the milk in your chocolate is more likely to come from the same breed of cows.
-And no matter where you buy bananas, you always get the same variety.
-In numbers: 95% of the calories consumed by all of humanity come from just 30 plant and animal species.
-We read the amazing book Bread, Wine and Chocolate: The Slow Loss of Foods We Love by Simran Sethi.
-For you we summarize why biodiversity is in great danger, what a worst case scenario looks like and – most importantly! - What each of us can do about it.
-Spoilers: really tasty food!
+And yet the milk in your chocolate most likely comes from the same breed of cow.
+And no matter where you buy bananas, you will always get the same variety.
+In numbers, this means that 95% of the calories that all of humanity consumes come from just 30 plant and animal species.
+We read the great book “Bread, Wine and Chocolate: The Slow Loss of Foods We Love” by Simran Sethi.
+We'll summarize for you why biodiversity is in great danger, what a worst-case scenario looks like and - most importantly! – what each and every one of us can do about it.
+Spoiler: Really delicious food!

 The book

 Simran Sethi is a journalist , podcaster ( The Slow Melt , our favorite chocolate podcast!) and author on the topics of food, sustainability and social change.
-In her award-winning book, Bread, Wine and Chocolate: The Slow Loss of Foods We Love, she explores our diet and explains why the planet's biodiversity—and our favorite food—is in grave danger.
+In her award-winning book “Bread, Wine and Chocolate: The Slow Loss of Foods We Love,” she looks at the way we eat and explains why the earth’s biodiversity – and therefore our favorite food – is in great danger.

-The Global Standard Diet and the loss of biodiversity
+The “Global Standard Diet” and the loss of biodiversity

 Long shelves in the supermarket suggest a huge selection.
-But if you take a closer look, exactly the opposite is the case: there is a large selection of the same brands and ingredients.
-An example: 90% of the milk in yoghurt, ice cream or cheese comes from just one breed of cow, the Holstein Friesian cow.
+But if you look closer, exactly the opposite is the case.
+Because there is a lot to choose from, but always the same brands and ingredients.
+An example: 90% of the milk that goes into yogurt, ice cream or cheese comes from just one breed of cow, the Holstein-Friesian cow.
 Why?
-Because this cow gives a lot of milk.
-A similar picture emerges for fruit, vegetables and cereals.
-In order to meet the huge demand of consumers, a few varieties are used that are high-yielding and as resistant as possible.
-Same thing around the world – even literally.
-Because this huge need for so little food is due to the fact that we all eat the same food.
-Like many other experts in this field, Simran Sethi calls this the “Global Standard Diet”: Wheat, rice, corn, palm oil and soybeans make up the majority of the diet of many people around the world.
+Because this cow produces a lot of milk.
+The same picture emerges for fruits, vegetables and grains.
+In order to meet the huge demand of consumers, we rely on a few, high-yielding and resilient varieties.
+Uniformity around the world – even literally.
+This huge need for so little food is due to the fact that we all eat the same diet.
+Like many other experts in this area, Simran Sethi calls this the “Global Standard Diet”: wheat, rice, corn, palm oil and soybeans make up the majority of the diet of many people around the world.

-But what would happen if a disease threatened the Holstein Friesian cow, a fungus attacked the standard wheat variety, or an insect plague wiped out the corn?
+But what would happen if a disease threatened the Holstein-Friesian cow, a fungus attacked the standard wheat variety or an insect plague wiped out the corn?

 Everything at the beginning?